Yi-Chia-Chen/js-expt-toolbox/README.md

 - Rename all variables according to style guidelines
 - Make all functions do one thing only
 - Write unit tests
+- Use button tag for buttons
+- Comply to HTML 5 standard